Welcome to today's edition of the Rush 24-7 podcast.

 So what does that indicate?

-That indicates a large proportion of people who have things that they have to say about the President, things that they want to say about the administration, and they have grievances.
+That indicates a large proportion of people who have things that they have to say about the president, things that they want to say about the administration, and they have grievances.

 And as far as I can recall, that's kind of the whole purpose of the First Amendment.

-I think it's pretty dangerous for people from the right side of the aisle to make, you know, sweeping, kind of vaguely threatening comments about uh people on the left side of the aisle demonstrating and and expressing their feelings on the administration.
+I think it's pretty dangerous for people from the right side of the aisle to make, you know, sweeping, kind of vaguely threatening comments about people on the left side of the aisle demonstrating and expressing their feelings on the administration.

-Threatening what I s what I said was threatening to them.
+What I said was threatening to them?

-What does she think that I was sending out a coded message to you people to launch attacks on liberal Democrats?
+That I was sending out a coded message to you people to launch attacks on liberal Democrats?

-What you know, she didn't defend it.
+You know, she didn't defend it.

-She did not answer it all.
+She did not answer at all.

 She says, ah, this is getting old.